 Moving Forward Workshop 2: This two week job readiness course focuses on resumes, job searching, and interview preparation.

 Safety Ticket Training: Varies, based on identified needs of participants.
 Examples include SCOT, WHMIS, TDG, Food Safe, and Forklift training.
-Offered twice a year, check back often for dates.
+Check Quint's Facebook page regularly for updates on training opportunities.

 If you are someone who is...